ankostis/graphkit/docs/source/pipelines.rst

    :term:`sideffected` dependencies to modify the original stack of tasks in-place, while the workflow is running,
 2. exemplify further the use of :term:`operation nesting` & renaming, and
-3. (unstable API) access the wrapping operation and :mod:`.execution` machinery from within the function by using :data:`.task_context`, and finally
+3. access the wrapping operation and :mod:`.execution` machinery from within the function by using :data:`.opcb`, and finally
 4. store the input backlog, the work done, and the TODOs from the tasks in this data-tree::